nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </aside>

-Note that for the most part it will only by `section` with [^h1^] headings that must be done this way, but if a production is split into parts, chapters will have [^h2^] headings and these will then be the top-level headings of those content documents.
+Note that, in most cases, only sections with [^h1^] headings must be handled this way.
+However, if a publication is split into parts, chapters will use [^h2^] headings, which will then serve as the top-level headings of those content documents.

 <div class="note" title="On production using EPUB source material">

-If the source material for an EPUB production is an EPUB file, or any other HTML- or XML-based material, it can not be assumed that the structural semantics is already correct.
+If the source material for an EPUB production is an EPUB file, or any other HTML- or XML-based material, it cannot be assumed that the structural semantics is already correct.
 Proper analysis of the structural division and semantics must always be performed by the Supplier in accordance with this document.

 </div>

 ### Subsections
-No sub-sections of any content document should have an [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) or [`aria-labelledby`](https://www.w3.org/TR/wai-aria/#aria-labelledby) attribute, unless specific instructions are given by the Ordering Agency.
+No subsections of any content document should have an [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) or [`aria-labelledby`](https://www.w3.org/TR/wai-aria/#aria-labelledby) attribute, unless specific instructions are given by the Ordering Agency.

 ### Untitled sections
-If a major section, e.g. a chapter, is untitled, the [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) attribute is required to be used instead of a regular heading element, and have an appropriate label assigned to it.
-The value of the label is either a default value for specific standard sections, a standardised value derived from the start of the first paragraph in the section, or a custom value upon request from the Ordering Agency.
+If a major section, e.g. a chapter, is untitled, the [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) attribute must be used instead of a heading element and have an appropriate text value.
+The label value is either a default for specific standard sections, a standardised value derived from the start of the first paragraph, or a custom value requested by the Ordering Agency.

 In rare cases, the same method can be used to label untitled subsections.
 Such cases will be accompanied by Editing Instructions specifically requesting this treatment.